8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 I’m also feeling like the relationship rotation thing is working out.

-I’ve also modified my weekly review a bit.
+I’ve modified my weekly review a bit.
 Before I had a calendar event set up as the tickler.
-I’d open the event and translate the content to my actions list.
-Now I’m using the Reminders app and seeing how that goes.
-I don’t think I’ll ever abandon the notebook or notebook-like setup though.
+I’d open the event and translate the content to my [actions list](/examinations/getting-things-done/).
+Now I’m using the Reminders app and seeing how that goes; think I’ll always have a notebook as well though.

-When I was in graduate school for secondary education I had to get observation hours by going schools and, well, observing classes.
-On school I went to almost didn’t let me come back because I used my phone for note taking and whatnot.
-The perception was that I was playing games or sending text messages; not what I was actually doing.
+When I was in graduate school for secondary education I had to get observation hours by going to schools and, well, observing classes.
+One school I went to almost didn’t let me come back because I used my phone for note taking and whatnot.
+The perception was I was playing games or sending text messages; not what I was actually doing.
 This was around 2010 though, so, not sure the stigma is still there.
-However, handwriting is still faster for me compared to data entry in my phone.
+However, handwriting is faster for me compared to data entry on my phone.

 So, if it’s something that must be done on a certain date, it goes on the calendar.
 If it’s a recurring, tickler type thing, it goes in the Reminders app.
 Everything else will most likely be in a notebook somewhere.